stanete/stanete.github.io/_posts/2020-05-27-focus-on-value.md

 ## Continue with the data

-A young Product Engineering Team won't be able to forecast the added value with great accuracy but starting to measure is the way towards focusing on value.
+A young _Product Engineering_ team won't be able to forecast the added value with great accuracy but starting to measure is the way towards focusing on value.

 ![](/images/dashboard.png)